seynur/blog/_posts/2025-12-24-building-a-behavioral-ml-engine-for-windows-authentication-logs-part1.md

 ```
 final_anomaly_score = 0.4 * outlier + 0.3 * cluster_rarity + 0.2 * signature_rarity + 0.1 * user_hour_score
 ```

+> ***Sparkling Note***: All constants in the final_anomaly_score calculations can be changed depending on your data and your own work.
+I determined these values ​​somewhat empirically while examining the data and conducting this study.

 Hope this helps you understand the process a bit better! 🪄